susumuota/kaggleenv/README.md

 ### Create `.dockerignore`

 Create `.dockerignore` like the following.
 See details [here](https://docs.docker.com/engine/reference/builder/#dockerignore-file).
-This setting specifies subdirectories and files that should be ignored when building docker images.
+This setting specifies subdirectories and files that should be ignored when building Docker images.
 You will **mount** the current directory, so you do not need to **include** subdirectories and files into image.
 Especially, `input` directory should be ignored because it may include large files so that build process may take long time.

 ```
 README.md